16th Military Police Brigade: Vietnam War

 The brigade dates back to the Vietnam War when it was constituted on 23 March 1966 as the 16th Military Police Group and activated on 20 May 1966 at Fort George G. Meade, Maryland.
 Shortly thereafter, the brigade deployed to Vietnam to help fight the Vietnam War.
 The Group provided command, control, staff planning, and coordination for military police units assigned and attached to the I and II Corps Tactical Zones.

-The 93rd, 97th, 504th, and 716th Military Police Battalions were under its control.
+The 93rd, 97th, 504th, 716th, and the 720th Military Police Battalions were under its control.

 The unit participated in thirteen campaigns to include nine counteroffensives and two consolidations during the Vietnam War receiving two Meritorious Unit Commendations and the Republic Of Vietnam Cross Of Gallantry With Palm for their outstanding effort and dedication.

 Cold War Era

 On 16 July 1981 the group was reorganized and redesignated as the 16th Military Police Brigade (Airborne).
 Since Vietnam, the brigade headquarters has deployed around the world in support of XVIII Airborne Corps and on-going Army operations.

 In October 1983, the headquarters was sent to Grenada in support of Operation Urgent Fury.
 In March 1988, the brigade went to Panama in support of southern command's operation to secure US civilians and property and to protect the canal.
 In September 1989, the brigade was sent to Saint Croix in the US Virgin Islands to restore law and order and protect property following Hurricane Hugo.
 In December 1989, the brigade again went to Panama this time in support of Operation Just Cause and Promote Liberty during which the brigade was instrumental in standing up the Panamanian police force. in August 1990, the brigade deployed to Saudi Arabia and Kuwait in support of operations Desert Shield and Desert Storm.
 The brigade was later recognized for its hard work in the desert with their third Meritorious Unit Commendation.
 September 1992 the brigade went to Florida to assist in disaster relief following Hurricane Andrew.
 In September 1994, the brigade was sent to Haiti to support Operation Uphold Democracy.